luboshellesch/NICO-Eye-Tracking/README.md

 Once everything is installed run `Steam VR`, `Ultraleap Tracking` and `VIVE SRanipal`.Then you can open project in `Unity` find `Scenes` folder and double-click `myNicoScene`.
 Once everything loads you an run the project from interface.

 ## Notes
-If the eye tracking is not working properly check `Unity Console` for warning: _`No conected eye trackers found.`_ This is related to hardware issues and you will need to restart headset.
+If the eye tracking is not working properly check `Unity Console` for warning: _`No conected eye trackers found.`_ This is related to hardware issues and you will need to restart headset and `VIVE SRanipal` runtime.
 If you are using hand tracking we recomend to unplug it before trying to run the project again.